DATABASE of rural & non-commercial Cemeteries:

 (3)An executive officer or owner shall file additional plats of any addition to a cemetery before offering for sale any burial lots located in the cemetery.

-(4)A county recorder may not collect any fee for filing and recording an original plat required under this
+(4)A county recorder may not collect any fee for filing and recording an original plat required under this section.

-"Cemetery/ Crematoriums- A burial place or grounds owned, operated and maintained by a municipality with endowment care feasibility and disallowed for private persons or entities in all Sanpete County zones."
+Land Use Definition was changed to: "Cemetery/ Crematoriums- A burial place or grounds owned, operated and maintained by a municipality with endowment care feasibility and disallowed for private persons or entities in all Sanpete County zones."

-Bad on them for taking those rights at all.
+Despite the brevity by which these three counties strip its' citizens of property rights, bad on them for taking those rights at all.

 Prepaying For Plots

-IF you prepay for a plot (not recommended), do start to pay for all the expenses that go with it (opening/closing, a grave liner or vault headstone, "inspection" fees) because prices will rise and they probably will not keep you informed, even if a change of ownership (which means even more price hikes).
+IF you have prepaid for a plot (not recommended), do start to pay for all the expenses that go with it (opening/closing, a grave liner or vault headstone, "inspection" fees) because prices will rise and they may not keep you informed, even if there's a change of ownership to a multinational corp with shareholders (which means even more price hikes).
+Cemeteries that actually publish their policies & procedures online (like Orem) are better than corporate cemeteries, like "Dignity", that hide theirs.

-"Investing" in City Cemetery Plots
+City Cemetery Issues

 What's normal?

-Orem city (2022) the amounts are close to each other for opening/closing, aka "interment":
+Orem city (2025) the fees are close to each other for opening/closing, aka "interment":

-Residents $635
+Residents $737

-Non-resident $795
+Non-resident $942

 What's NOT normal?